lesserfish/PeepingTom/README.md

 Prefer 'Filters.eqInt x' over 'Filters.compareInt (== x)'.
 It is faster, since it compares ByteStrings instead of relying on a cast.

+These filters will try to find signed integers of any width that satisfy the condition.
+It will match Int8, Int16, Int32 or Int64.

+If you are interested in searching for a specific data type you can use

+    eqIntX :: (Bool, Bool, Bool, Bool) -> Integer -> Filter eqIntX (search_i8, search_i16, search_i32, search_i64) value = ....

+With this filter you can specify which widths of signed integer you are interested in.

 Once you have a filter, you can perform an initial scan by running scanMap

-    scanMap :: [Type] -> Filters.Filter -> Maps.MapInfo -> IO PeepState
+    scanMap :: Filters.Filter -> Maps.MapInfo -> IO PeepState

-To use scanMap, you need to specify a list of possible types, a filter and the map info obtained by 'getMapInfo'.
+To use scanMap, you need to specify a filter and the map info obtained by 'getMapInfo'.

 The following is an example: